StacyCash/blog-posts/azure/2023/swa-redirect/post.md

 The first 2 are the ones where I think that I am best contactable, so those are going to replace Twitter on my slides, along with a link to my [personal site](stacy-clouds.net)

-BlueSky is easy, my handle is literally my domain, but LinkedIn is a pain.
+BlueSky is easy as my handle is literally my domain, but LinkedIn is a pain.
 The URL is long and because of the way LinkedIn search (doesn't) work, you can't rely on the profile name to find it.

 So I decided maybe a better way of getting there would be to redirect from my site, and because it's hosted on an [Azure Static Web App](https://learn.microsoft.com/en-us/azure/static-web-apps/overview?wt.mc_id=DT-MVP-5003925) it's also really easy to do!